Yuuki-Jwf/2022/README.md

 # 2022
-about all code of JianWanfeng
+about all code of JianWanfeng.
-This is the first repositity of jwf.
+This is the first repository of jwf.